 - Timing issues – yellow

 The system is straightforward enough, but it needs to be more specific.
-We’ve already said there are issues with incorrect note recognition, but we can put that aside to focus on yellow notes (timing issues).
+I’ve already said there are issues with incorrect note recognition, but I can put that aside to focus on yellow notes (timing issues).

 You can play the wrong rhythm entirely and still get all green notes.
 You can play early or late and still get all green notes.
 Yellow notes only occur when you hesitate too long without playing anything, and the app has to assist you.